Flowpack/Flowpack.Listable/README.md

 }
 ```

-## Sfi.Listable:List
+## Flowpack.Listable:List

 There's often a need to render a list with a header an a archive link.
-This object takes `Sfi.Listable:Listable` and wraps it with just that.
+This object takes `Flowpack.Listable:Listable` and wraps it with just that.

 This is just a helper object, and in many cases you would not want to use it,
-but use `Sfi.Listable:Listable` directly.
+but use `Flowpack.Listable:Listable` directly.

 | Setting | Description | Defaults |
 |---------|-------------|----------|